1:1 Program - Intro & FAQPurchasing 1:1 iPads

 The school shares responsibility with parents, governments and the community to protect our children from the impact of inappropriate material on the internet.
 A Student Usage Policy and Parent Agreement is signed by students and parents at the beginning of each year.
 A primary school classroom is a protective and ideal environment to teach students safe and effective internet use and cyber safety before high school.

-To accompany the purchase of an iPad, you will be required to install a small collection of flexible apps for making things on your child's device for them to participate fully in the 1:1 program.
-A list of apps which need to be installed will be provided can be viewed here: App List for 2019
+To accompany the purchase of an iPad, you will be required to install a small collection of flexible apps on your child's device for them to participate fully in the 1:1 program.

 Your devices should be fitted with a protective case or carry bag.
 The security of the device is the responsibility of the parent/carer outside of school hours.
 Devices will not be allowed to be used before or after school in the school grounds.
 Students are not allowed to remove their devices from classes during lunch or recess.
 Students will be responsible to carry their devices to other classes if required.